-- Audit Recommendations directed PSEG Long Island to develop an integrated work management system covering all PSEG Long Island operations, maintenance and construction resources, and fill gaps in the current management information reporting and organizational reporting relationships to support such a system. - Board recommendation highlights: - Develop processes and systems to improve planning and tracking of work; - Improve and standardize estimating, compatible unit estimates, and task list management; and - Implement aligned annual work plan and short-term scheduling and dispatch. - In addition to the Board recommendations, LIPA's Internal Audit department is concluding an audit of PSEG Long Island's work management practices which has several material observations and recommendations for improvement.
+- Audit Recommendations directed PSEG Long Island to develop an integrated work management system covering all PSEG Long Island operations, maintenance and construction resources, and fill gaps in the current management information reporting and organizational reporting relationships to support such a system. - Board recommendation highlights: - Develop processes and systems to improve planning and tracking of work; - Improve and standardize estimating, compatible unit estimates, and task list management; and - Implement aligned annual work plan and short-term scheduling and dispatch. - In addition to the Board recommendations, LIPA's Internal Audit department concluded an audit of PSEG Long Island's work management practices, which had several material observations and recommendations for improvement that are in process. - 2022 Update: - There are nine performance metrics for 2022 that address each of the Board's Work Management recommendations. - Achieving the 2022 metric milestones has helped to progress the development of the Work Management process enhancements that optimize staffing levels, productivity, and overtime in support of scheduled work, with additional efforts in 2023.